RichArden1900/Capstone-Project-AI-ML/README.md

 ![Learning_Curve](https://github.com/user-attachments/assets/91d7bf03-5d0d-4db0-8ce0-8a7b9b770742)

 From the learning curve graph it state that the training and testing error shows a big score it means that the training and testing show a bad score and a highest error because there is no correlation between fuel type and price

+Room for Improvement
+1. Need more feature in the dataset that relevant for the project goals